euberdeveloper/bbb-video-scraper/README.md

 This module is written because videos hosted on [BBB services](https://bbbserver.de/) are difficult to download and watchable only in the browser.
 Even by using some browser tools, usually, only the video of the person talking is saved, because evantual slides are embedded in the HTML of the browser and will not be part of the video.

-This is why I have written this module, that uses [**puppeteer**](https://www.npmjs.com/package/puppeteer) under the hood to open a google-chrome browser, see the video and take a video recording of it.
+This is why I have written this module, that uses **[puppeteer](https://www.npmjs.com/package/puppeteer)** and **[puppeteer-stream](https://www.npmjs.com/package/puppeteer-stream)** under the hood to open a google-chrome browser, see the video and take a video recording of it.

 The module is written in **Typescript**, uses **Webpack** to reduce the bundle size (even if most of it comes from the puppeter browser), uses **[euberlog](https://www.npmjs.com/package/euberlog)** for a scoped debug log and is **full of configurations**.

+## Refactor with Video Scraper Core

+A full refactor has been done by replacing most of the code with the module [video-scraper-core](https://www.npmjs.com/package/video-scraper-core), so classes such as errors and options are now gotten from there.

 ## Project usage